 Tens of Thousands of Annual Layers (“Varves”) in Lake Bed Sediments

 In some lakes in northern latitudes, there are patterns of light and dark layers of sediment.
 Analyses of their composition (e.g. pollen from nearby terrestrial plants in bloom, and carbonate from tiny shelly organisms) establish that each pair of layers corresponds to the passage of the seasons of one year.
-In one lake near Interlaken in Switzerland, these layers can be traced back undisturbed at least 9,400 years.
+In one lake near Interlaken in Switzerland, these layers can be traced back undisturbed at least 7000 years.
+A set of season layers that represents one year of deposition is called a varve.

 Lake Suigetsu in Japan is an ideal locale for annual varves, being sheltered from storms and from gross river deposits.
-The varves in Lake Suigetsu have been counted to more than 60,000 years ago.
+The varves in Lake Suigetsu have been counted to more than 50,000 years ago, and have been described in detail by Davidson and Wolgemuth .
 As described by Natural Historian these varves have been cross-correlated with carbon-14 dating, and by dating of ash-falls from known, ancient volcanic eruptions, which confirm their yearly nature.
-The figure below is drawn by Davidson and Wolgemuth, and shows agreement between the carbon-14 dating of the varves sediments taken from two different lakes, and the carbon-14 dating of the annual growth rings in the trunks of ancient trees.
-Their caption on this figure reads:
+Thus,

-These varves were laid down in relatively undisturbed lakes, and thus invalidate the notion of a raging worldwide flood which occurred in 2500 B.C.
+The varves described above were laid down in relatively undisturbed lakes, and thus invalidate the notion of a raging worldwide flood which occurred in 2400 B.C.
+(4400 years B.P).
 YE advocates have no valid response to this.
 They attempt to point to examples of some other lakes where storms or other factors caused more than one pair of light/dark layers being deposited in a year, but this is irrelevant.
-Geologists are well able to distinguish annual layering from storm layers using a variety of tests, and the analyses of the layers in Interlaken and Lake Suigetsu clearly show them to be annual.
+Geologists are well able to distinguish annual layering from storm layers using a variety of tests, and the analyses of the layers in the varved lakes show them to be annual sets of layers , resulting from regular seasonal patterns of spring ice melting, summer algae blooms, etc.

 The figure below shows the difference between random storm varves (on left) from Lake Walensee in Switzerland, and the regular laminations seen in yearly varves from Lake Zurich.

-Further discussion of the validity of varves for dating is here.
+Further discussion of the validity of varves for dating is here and here .

 Hundreds of Thousands of Annual Layers in Arctic and Antarctic Ice Cores